philsupertramp/blog/src/posts/a-look-into-rnns.md

         return y
 ```

-For more on RNNs and the upcoming section of LSTMs you can refer to [[http://karpathy.github.io/2015/05/21/rnn-effectiveness/|Andrej Karpathy's blog]].
+For more on RNNs and the upcoming section of LSTMs you can refer to [Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 ## RNN issues